-You can click on any question’s name to open it in a new window, so you can check the question does what you want and give it a test run before including it in your exam.
+You can click on any question’s name to open it in a new window.
+This is useful to verify that the question contains content that you find relevant before including it in your exam.

 Click the plus icon on one of the question results to add it to your exam.

 You can drag and drop questions in the list on the left to reorder them.

 The changes that you make to the exam content are active immediately.
 You can see how your exam looks by clicking on Test Run again.